-I could easily take the Bear Cider for a cider coming from Berlin (for those who are not aware, bear is the symbol of Berlin).
+I could easily take the Bear Cider for a cider coming from Berlin (for those who are not aware, the bear is the symbol of Berlin).
 But no, the name Bear Cider actually originates from a small Dutch town of Beerze, which means ‘bear’ in English.
 Initially, the Bear cider was called ‘Beer Cider’ as the word ‘beer” in Dutch means ‘”bear”.
 However, as you can imagine, it created confusion among English-speaking consumers, so the decision was made to change to name to the “Bear Cider”.
 Their cider portfolio features currently two ciders, one is made only from apples, the other one is additionally infused with mosaic hops.
 I’m sampling the latter today.

 Company: Bear Cider